top of page

 The alignment would be constructed within a combination of an existing freeway median (along I-580), an existing transportation corridor owned by Alameda County, and new right-of-way in San Joaquin County, terminating at the Mountain House community.
 The Proposed Project includes four new stations, a Mountain House Layover Facility and a Tracy Operations and Maintenance Facility/Operations Support Site (OMF/OSS).

-National Environmental Protection Act (NEPA) Environmental Assessment (EA) is in Progress
+National Environmental Protection Act (NEPA) Environmental Assessment (EA) is Proceeding through Agency Consultation

-The EA is expected to be available for public comment for a period of 30 days in mid to late Autumn 2024.
-In parallel, the US Fish & Wildlife Service and the State Historic Preservation Office will be consulting on the project and providing feedback on biological and cultural resources in the Project area.
-The NEPA process would conclude with a Decision Document in Winter 2025.
+Currently, the Authority is reviewing comments submitted and preparing responses for inclusion in a final project Decision Document.
+In parallel, the US Fish & Wildlife Service and the California State Historic Preservation Office are consulting on the project per the Federal Section 7 and Section 106 processes, respectively, and providing feedback on biological and cultural resources in the Project area.

 Background